jonlpersson/ed-latimore/site/_drafts/the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

   to get lucky once.”
 No one outruns the law of large numbers forever.
 image: /assets/images/drafts/survivors-bias.png
 ---
-***"If you replayed the circumstances of my early life repeatedly, nine times out of ten I suspect I’d end up in jail."***
+***“If you replayed the circumstances of my early life repeatedly, nine times out of ten, I suspect I’d end up in jail.”***

 **\-Rob Henderson, Cambridge PhD student**

-It takes a certain level of maturity and humility to accept luck's role in your success.
+It takes a certain level of maturity and humility to accept luck’s role in your success.

 It takes the same maturity and humility to accept the role you play in creating your problems.

 Some things you control.

-Some you can't.
+Some you can’t.

 All contribute to your quality of life.

-By luck, I mean things that affected the outcome that you didn’t control.
+By luck, I mean things that affected the outcome that you don’t control.

-By skill, I mean things that affected the outcome that you did control.
+By skill, I mean things that affected the outcome that you control.

 I think about one of the defining moments in my life.
 I stopped drinking after a night when I couldn’t remember how I got where I woke up.
 I just knew that I drove there.